Germany: 9 police officers probed over far-right chat groups | DW | 24.11.2020

 Nine German police officers are under suspicion of participating in right-wing extremist chat groups after early morning apartment raids were carried out on Tuesday in western Germany.

+Read more: Opinion: Germany must take a firm stand against far-right extremists

+A total of 17 objects, including cell phones and other electronics, were seized.
+Images, videos and audios were among the files taken away for further analysis.

-The Duisburg public prosecutor's office is investigating the officers over their online conduct and they have also been suspended from duty.
+The Duisburg public prosecutor's office is investigating the officers over their online conduct.

+The raids in Germany's most populous state, North Rhine-Westphalia (NRW), are a part of an extremism scandal to hit the force in recent weeks.

-The development comes just over two months after 29 officers in the state of North Rhine-Westphalia (NRW) were suspended on suspicion of exchanging far-right propaganda online.
+Just over two months ago 29 officers in NRW were suspended on suspicion of exchanging far-right propaganda online.

 Police in Aachen have found three professionally run cannabis plantations and masses of weapons in a large operation.
 It took authorities several days to transport some 1,000 weapons out of the site.